oasisprotocol/old-docs/src/operators/architectural-overview.md

 Confidentiality is achieved in the Oasis Network by relying on trusted execution environments (TEEs) to secure the execution of any given smart contract.
-Initially, the Oasis Network will utilize [Intel SGX](https://software.intel.com/en-us/sgx).
+Initially, the Oasis Network will utilize [Intel SGX].
 As more TEE technologies mature, we expect to support more than TEEs than Intel SGX.

 ## Entities and Key Management